-During orientation, incoming students meet with faculty and students in both formal and informal settings and additional opportunities for course registration and advising are provided.
-Additionally, workshops providing assistance to students in the areas of writing are offered.
+Orientation at MHGS is both required and essential for incoming students.
+During these two days, students will take care of practical issues, such as getting student IDs and learning about transportation options.
+They will be oriented to what it means to be a student at MHGS, including Practicum Orientation and meeting Teaching Assistants.
+Spouses are welcomed and encouraged to attend the entirety of orientation.
+During orientation, incoming students meet with faculty and fellow students in both formal and informal settings and additional opportunities for course registration and advising are provided.
+Additionally, workshops providing assistance to students in the areas of writing are offered in August and over the Fall Trimester.
 Because the orientation programs have proven to be of such value for students and spouses, the graduate school asks incoming students to view it as mandatory.